Mexico–United States border: Proposed wall

-While running for president, Trump claimed that a border wall would cost $8 to $12 billion and that he could force Mexico to pay for it.
-Actual cost estimates of the proposed wall vary widely.
-In early 2017, shortly after Trump took office, the Department of Homeland Security estimated the cost at $22 billion, while Democratic staff on the Senate Homeland Security and Governmental Affairs Committee estimated $70 billion to build the wall and $150 million in annual maintenance.
-Significant cost overruns and missed deadlines are common in government projects; in recent U.S. history, see, for example, the Big Dig and the Boeing Dreamliner.
+While running for president, Trump estimated that a border wall would cost $8 to $12 billion and that he could force Mexico to pay for it.
+Cost estimates of the proposed wall vary widely.
+In early 2017, shortly after Trump took office, the DHS estimated the cost at $22 billion, while Democratic staff on the Senate Homeland Security and Governmental Affairs Committee estimated $70 billion to build the wall and $150 million in annual maintenance.

 In the summer of 2017, four major construction companies planned to bid for the contract.
 The Customs and Border Protection agency budgeted $20 million to hire these companies to build half-million-dollar prototypes of the wall.
 At this time, Congress had only approved $341 million to maintain the existing wall; no funds had been allocated to build new sections of wall.
-The Department of Homeland Security recommended that the wall's height should be between 18. and 30. ft and its depth should be up to 6. ft to deter drug traffickers from building tunnels.
+The DHS recommended that the wall's height should be between 18. and 30. ft and its depth should be up to 6. ft to deter drug traffickers from building tunnels.